Chapter 12:

 “Yes, of course, my slow, slow boy!
 That is the whole point of my being here!
 Anyone who wants to pitch in is privy to the reward!” the top-hatted man replied.

 “Kugo!
-Even for eighty gold and a house, fighting a dragon is a death sentence!”
+Even for thirty gold or a house, fighting a dragon isn’t worth it!”
 Erin warned me.
 "Especially in your condition," she added.

 I chuckled.
-“Something tells me it won’t be that hard.
-And anyways, aren’t you paying attention?
+“It’s not about the money, Erin.
+Aren’t you paying attention?
 Dragons can fly,” I said, holding up the magical compass.
 It still pointed straight up.

 Erin looked at me like I was crazy.
 “You want to fly a dragon to a magical sky library?
 What are you, a fairytale princess?” she mocked.